 Arboretum Summer Nights

 The 127-acre Los Angeles County Arboretum and Botanic Garden (301 N Baldwin Ave, Arcadia 91007) will offer up live music and a variety of family-friendly entertainment such as crafts, storytelling, lawn games, and a “Bookmobile” during its annual Arboretum Summer Nights.
-Events take place on select Fridays from June through August, with the series kicking off June 29 at 6 p.m. with Northern California psych-pop folk/rock band Strawberry Smog and fellow NorCal musician Christine Shields.
+Events take place on select Fridays from June through August - the 2019 series kicked off on June 29 with Northern California psych-pop folk/rock band Strawberry Smog and fellow NorCal musician Christine Shields.
 Local food trucks will be on site with food for purchase, and attendees are encouraged to bring blankets, lawn chairs, umbrellas, food, and wine.
 General admission is $7 and $4 for children ages 5-12.
 Arboretum members and children 4 and under are free.